Medication Search: Zostavax

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.

-Zostavax is no longer being manufactured for sale in Canada.
-Zoster virus is now available under the brand Zostavax II.
+Zostavax is no longer being manufactured for sale in Canada and is no longer available under any brand names.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

 This medication is given as a single injection (0.65 mL) under the skin of the outside of the upper arm.